U.S. judge urges Apple, Epic Games to put antitrust claims before jury

 “I know I’m just a stepping stone for all of you,” District Judge Yvonne Gonzalez Rogers said during a virtual hearing from Oakland, California.

 Epic Games sued Apple in August, alleging the iPhone maker’s 30% commission on purchases made through Apple’s App Store was anticompetitive.
-The judge’s comments came during a hearing to decide whether to keep in place an emergency order saying Apple could remove “Fornite” from the App Store but could not harm Epic’s developer tool business.
-(Reporting by Stephen Nellis in San Francisco; editing by Jonathan Oatis)
+The judge’s comments came during a hearing to decide whether to keep in place an emergency order saying Apple could remove “Fortnite” from the App Store but could not harm Epic’s developer tool business.

 Our Standards: The Thomson Reuters Trust Principles.